What is the Museum of Outdoor Arts? Where is it located and what does the organization offer for its patrons?

 There is not a cafe in the building, however there is Nixon’s Coffee House within walking distance of the Englewood Civic Center.

 There is Mangia Bevi Cafe near Marjorie Park and Fiddler’s Green.
-Concessions during concerts.
+Concessions are available during concerts.
+Most Marjorie Park events have some type of food offering (food trucks, concessions etc.).

 What is the connection of MOA to Fiddler’s Green Amphitheatre?